Publish an app in Power BI

 App consumer view

-App consumers can only see the content based on the access permissions for their respective audience groups.
+App consumers in the Power BI service and in the Power BI mobile apps only see the content based on the access permissions for their respective audience groups.
 Consumers who have access to multiple audience groups see group tabs on the top bar to switch between different audience views easily.
-For example, if the user is part of both product team and sales team groups, they will see three view tabs, as shown in the following image.
+For example, if the user is part of both product team and sales team groups, they see three view tabs, as shown in the following image.
 By default, consumers see the All tab view, which is a consolidated view showing all content that they have access to.
 App consumers can browse different audience group tabs to see the content for each group.

 The consolidated All view